chef/chef-workstation/docs-chef-io/content/workstation/plugin_knife_custom.md

 end
 ```

-Take a look at all of the code for this plugin on GitHub:
+Take a look at the code for this plugin on GitHub:
 <https://github.com/chef/knife-windows/blob/main/lib/chef/knife/winrm.rb>.

 ### Namespace